Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Right out of the gate, it’s important to know that there is no such thing as a one-size-fits-all office chair that cannot be infinitely adjusted (or at least almost infinitely adjusted, anyway).

-No, the office chair for sciatica will always have multiple ergonomic adjustments that can be made.
+No, the office chair will always have multiple ergonomic adjustments that can be made.

 Lumbar support adjustments are particularly important, but adjustable seat height, armrest positioning, and reclined positioning can all help to take pressure off of the sciatic nerve.